JackSunNagle/Comp3100-Stage1/README.md

 ---
 ## Stage1
 Stage1 submission file is labeled clientStage1.java<br>
-Can be found in the folder Comp3100 - Stage1
+Can be found in the folder Comp3100 - Stage1 | Submission